officelearn/azure-docs.sv-se/articles/azure-resource-manager/deployment-manager-tutorial.md

         ```

 > [!IMPORTANT]
 > Topologimallen och distributionsmallen delar vissa vanliga parametrar.
 Dessa parametrar måste ha samma värden.
-Dessa parametrar är: **projectName**, **azureResourceLocation**och **artifactSourceSASLocation** (båda artefakt källorna delar samma lagrings konto i den här självstudien).
+These parameters are: **projectName**, **azureResourceLocation**, and **artifactSourceSASLocation** (both artifact sources share the same storage account in this tutorial).

 ## <a name="deploy-the-templates"></a>Distribuera mallarna